Meteor-Community-Packages/meteor-typescript/README.md

 will also make the meteor compilation fail.
 Since files with compilation errors often still emit javascript code, that is something you probably want to enable in ci build environments only.

+For convenience and to allow e.g. faster production builds without modifying your tsconfig.json file, you can override the sourceMap setting via the `TYPESCRIPT_SOURCEMAP` environment variable.
+Set it to `0` or `false` to disable source map generation and any other non-empty string value to enable them.

 ## How to install and use

 ```sh